Kishor900/subject_tracking_bot/README.md

 # Subject Tracking Bot
-This a computer vision project where a vehichle with robotics part follows you
+This is a computer vision project where a vehicle with robotics part follows a subject

 There are two parts of this project
 1. Robotics